A Message for Prospective Residents

 Residency is the final and most important step in training to become an Emergency Physician, a fulfilling and critical career in medicine.
 You have worked very hard to learn the beginning skills in patient care during your time in medical school and you owe it to yourself and your patients to seek out the best training.

 We believe that residency training is an investment in yourself and your future career.
 Your training program should not only give you the tools and skills to become an outstanding physician, but also the mentorship and guidance to help mold your future.
 Your choice of residency training programs is one of the most important decisions you will make in your professional life.

 Our training philosophy is to provide residents with the resources and support to become the clinician leaders that they wish to be.
 Here are some of the highlights of that training:

 - Residency training begins in the clinical environment.
 A diverse, challenging, and varied clinical environment that exposes you to all types of Emergency Medical care is the linchpin to becoming an outstanding physician and leader.
 Our residents have clinical responsibilities at a “traditional” university-based teaching hospital and level one trauma center, two children’s hospitals, and two community hospitals.
 We have a variety of rotations that emphasize the acquisition of specific skills rather than just addressing service needs.

 - Our Emergency Medicine faculty are dedicated to the education and advancement of our residents and Emergency Medicine worldwide.
 Our nationally-known faculty are invested in training the best residents in the country and are eager to provide personal mentorship on the road to achieving this goal.
 The faculty are an integral part of all aspects of our training program.
-They act as resident mentors and advisors, have educational initiatives at their homes, and have a common goal to educate the top physicians in Emergency Medicine.
+They act as resident mentors and advisors, host educational initiatives at their homes, and have a common goal to educate the top physicians in Emergency Medicine.